-• One hard copy with a signed opinion,

-- One electronic copy, Word or pdf format, with pdf preferred.
-A scanned copy of the signed opinion must be included in the electronic submission; and - One electronic copy of the required supplementary tables in Excel format.
+- One hard copy with a signed opinion, - One electronic copy of the report, that has been converted to PDF format.
+Scanned copies are not acceptable.
+The reports should not be security protected, and exhibits should be in a format that can easily be transferred to a spreadsheet.
+A scanned copy of the signed opinion must be included in the electronic submission - One electronic copy of the required supplementary tables in Excel format.